hex0punk/goRE/README.md

 1. Create a file called `gorpmod.go` under `/data/modules/processors` or `/data/modules/inspectors`, depending on your type of plugin (see above for the differences between an inspector and a processor.
 2. Depending on the type of plugin, your code must implement either the `Processor` or `Inspector` interface, which are declared in the `modules` package.
 Both module types must accept a struct parameter of type `modules.WebData` which gives your module access the response body, headers and type.
 The type can be `Document`, `Script` or `Request` (`Request` types have not been implemented yet but that is my list of priorities for this gorp).
-3. Your plugin must return a symbol to be used by gorp.
+3. Your plugin must include a symbol to be used by gorp.
 The symbol should be declared like this:

    ```golang
    //apifinder is just the name of your plugin